zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 }
 ```

-We can see the `image` is the form of an **IPFS Gateway**.
-This, however, does
-not mean much for the quality of this NFT as this IPFS information if behind a
+_We can see the `image` is the form of an **IPFS Gateway**.
+This, however, does not mean much for the quality of this NFT as this IPFS information is already behind a proprietary API._

-proprietary API.
+Attaching NFT Metadata as an off-chain link such as `lazylionsnft.com/api/7182`
+gives the owners of `lazylionsnft.com` the ability to change NFT Metadata
+whenever they desire!
+NFTs like this have essentially none of the benfits of
+being on the Ethereum Blockchain and are nothing more than links to someone
+else's website.

 ### Checking NFT Metadata for yourself